The Great Turtle Project

 Teaching English

-Depending on the time of year that you join this project, you may be invited to head away from the sanctuary to teach English to members of the local community.
-You might visit schools, temples or villages, where you will meet with groups across all ages who are eager to learn!
-A decent grasp of the English language can be a beneficial tool for many of Sri Lanka’s people, so this activity could prove to be a valuable one indeed.
-Please note that this activity will not take place during the school holidays.
+Teaching English Depending on the time of year you join this project, you may have the opportunity to step outside the sanctuary and teach English to local community members.
+You could visit schools, temples, or villages, meeting with groups of all ages eager to learn.
+For many Sri Lankans, improving their English skills can be a valuable asset, and this community outreach helps promote the project's mission.
+Please note this activity will not be available during the school holidays.

 You can join this project for 1 – 12 weeks and the longer you are at the project, the more activities you will get to take part in.
 Please note itineraries are subject to change and what follows is simply a rough guideline.